-Videos may be circulated over the Film and Video Collection Department service counter by University of Delaware faculty, exempt staff, and graduate students with a current UD I.D. based on availability for a fourteen-day period, with no renewals.
+Videos may be circulated over the Film and Video Collection service counter by University of Delaware faculty, exempt staff, and graduate students with a current UD I.D. based on availability for a fourteen-day period, with no renewals.

-Osher Lifelong Learning Institute Members with valid University of Delaware I.D. cards may check out videos from the Film and Video Collection Department Service Desk or schedule videos in advance for classroom showings.
+Osher Lifelong Learning Institute Members with valid University of Delaware I.D. cards may check out videos from the Film and Video Collection Service Desk or schedule videos in advance for classroom showings.

 Non-exempt Staff, Undergraduate Students, and English Language Institute Students

 Videos may be checked out by non-exempt staff, undergraduate students, and English Language Institute students with a current UD I.D. for a three-day period, with no renewals.
 There is a borrowing limit for non-exempt staff, undergraduate students, and English Language Institute students of three items at one time.

-The media borrower is responsible for returning materials to the Film and Video Collection Department by closing time on the return date.
-While the Film and Video Collection Department office closes weekdays at 5:00 pm, materials may be returned to the Film and Video Collection public service desk during normal departmental hours.
+The media borrower is responsible for returning materials to the Film and Video Collection by closing time on the return date.
+While the Film and Video Collection office closes weekdays at 5:00 pm, materials may be returned to the Film and Video Collection public service desk during normal departmental hours.